SatoshiPortal/bullbitcoin-mobile/README.md

 - Thanks to the Mempool project for their fee estimation API and blockchain explorer interface.
 - Thanks to the Bitcoin Core developers for the underlying node software.
 - Thanks to Blue Wallet for the inspiration for the user interface.
-- This project is tested with Browserstack.
+- This project is tested with BrowserStack.